shinhugh/base/readme.md

 no need for the developer to fret over things like credentials and tokens; the authentication service handles all of that entirely.

-## Architecture
+## Overview

 ![Architecture](docs/architecture.png)

 Upon an HTTP request arriving at the gateway, the gateway unconditionally forwards it to the authentication service.
-The service constructs an authority object, which contains the following information:
+The service constructs an authority object, which contains information relevant to what actions the client is allowed to execute.

-- The ID of the client's user account
-- The roles held by the client's user account
-- The time of the login that started this session

 If the request does not contain a valid ID token, an empty authority object is generated.

 The authentication service sends this authority object back to the gateway, which then forwards it to the request's original destination alongside the